asaikali/modern-spring-on-kubernetes/aot/quotes-native/README.md

 * [From GraalVM Github repo](https://github.com/graalvm/graalvm-ce-builds/releases)

 ### Known issues
-* Spring Boot 3.0 has reached the milestone phase at this time and does not support building Native Java containers with Maven and Buildpacks.
-Native Java application images are supported in Maven builds.
+* Spring Boot 3.0 has reached the Release Candidate phase and requires the release of GraalVM 22.3 on October 25.
+Boot 3.0 M5 and GraalVM 22.2 are being used for native images until 22.3 is being released
 * `java.lang.management.ThreadInfo` is not exposed at this time in Spring Native, due to an [open issue](https://github.com/oracle/graal/issues/1039) in GraalVM - this can result in a failure of the Native Java application build with GraalVM

 ## **Build and Test with Gradle**